IUPAC > Gold Book > alphabetical index > I > interfering substance in electroanalytical chemistry

 1. Those substances which give a similar response to the ion being measured and whose presence generally results in an apparent increase in the activity (or concentration) of the ion to be determined (e.g. Na+ for the Ca2+ electrode).

 3. Species that interact with the ion being measured so as to decrease its activity or apparent concentration.
 The electrode continues to report the true activity (e.g. CN present in the measurement of Ag+), but a considerable gap will occur between the activity and concentration of the ions even in very dilute solutions.
-Under these circumstances the determination of ionic concentration may be problematic.
+Under these circumstances the determination of @I03174@ may be problematic.

 Source: